ddiproietto/nontetris/README.md

 Nontetris
 =================

+Nontetris is inspired by (i.e. a clone of) the awesome Not Tetris 2 (http://stabyourself.net/nottetris2/) by Maurice Guégan.
-Nontetris is a multiplatform demo that uses GL for rendering.
+It is a multiplatform demo (just playable) that uses GL for rendering.
 When I say multiplatform, I mean:

-* Linux: currently supported with glfw
-* Windows: it used to work with mingw, the new code has still to be tested
-* Web with duetto: it works at least with Firefox and Chrome, if WebGL is available
+* Web with duetto: it works at least with Firefox and Chrome, if WebGL is available.
+It still has issues, but we hope to fix them soon.
+Play online here (http://allievi.sssup.it/jacopone/cnontetris/)
+* Windows: working with MXE cross compiler toolchain!
+Get the executable here (http://allievi.sssup.it/jacopone/cnontetris-win/cnontetris-latest.zip)
+* Linux: currently supported with glfw (You have to build the source yourself)
 * Web with emscripten: work in progress

 Building